dguenther/derekeatsfood.com/_posts/2014-04-28-longwells.md

 For the main course, I decided to stick with the burger streak since I'd been to [Honest Abe's]({% post_url 2014-04-26-honest-abes %}) for lunch.
 My burger of choice was the Duffified (say that 5 times fast).
 A fried egg, bacon, and pepperjack atop a spice-crusted burger.
 I hoped "spice-crusted" didn't mean "like a normal burger but dunked in seasoned salt."
 Also, the menu item was highlighted, which means tasty, I think.

 (As a side note, I highly recommend giving fried egg burgers a shot sometime.
 I've been a fan ever since I tried one at the great J.L.
-Beers in Sioux Falls, Iowa.)
+Beers in Sioux Falls, South Dakota.)

 I picked Southern baked beans as a side.
 Can't go wrong with some good old fashioned baked beans.
 I asked the waitress for a sample of the beer mac and cheese, but she must have forgotten, because it never showed up.